ddev/ddev/docs/content/users/usage/architecture.md

     You may have some directories or files that aren’t listed here, likely added by custom services.
     For example, if you see a `solr` directory, it probably pertains to a custom Solr [add-on service](../extend/additional-services.md).

+`addon-metadata` directory
+: Contains metadata about add-on services that have been added to the project.
+This allows commands like `ddev get --installed` and `ddev get --remove` to work, see [Viewing and removing add-ons](../extend/additional-services.md#viewing-and-removing-installed-add-ons).

 `apache` directory
 : Default Apache configuration when using `webserver_type: apache-fpm`, which [can be customized](../extend/customization-extendibility.md#providing-custom-apache-configuration).